Evesham: Town

 The medieval town developed within the meander of the River Avon, while Bengeworth developed to the east on the opposite bank of the river.
-In 1055 a market was granted to the Saxon town by King Edward.
-In the 11th century Leofric, Earl of Mercia, had a hunting lodge at Bengeworth.
+In 1055, a market was granted to the Saxon town by King Edward.
+In the 11th century, Leofric, Earl of Mercia, had a hunting lodge at Bengeworth.
 Leofric founded Holy Trinity Church with his wife Godifu (Lady Godiva).
 Godifu, who died in around 1067, is possibly buried at the abbey.
 During the reign of Stephen, King of England, William de Beauchamp erected an adulterine castle at Bengeworth, whose occupants vied for control of the town and abbey.
 When Abbot William had the castle destroyed between 1149 and 1159, he consecrated the site as a graveyard to prevent the castle being rebuilt.
-Evesham was a borough and market town in the hundred of Blackenhurst in Worcestershire and after 1837 head of the Evesham Poor Law Union, which took responsibility for the administration and funding of the Poor Law, and built a workhouse for that area.
+Evesham was a borough and market town in the hundred of Blackenhurst, in Worcestershire; after 1837, head of the Evesham Poor Law Union, which took responsibility for the administration and funding of the Poor Law, built a workhouse for that area.